 The downwash effect happens when there is a tall building surrounded by lower buildings.
 The tall building captures the wind at higher levels and then redirects it towards the ground, causing a three-dimensional flow moving downwards.
 In turn, this effect often creates a large recirculation at the ground level, causing greater wind activity.
 With our example, we can see the airflow traveling downwards, and then increasing the wind velocity at lower levels.

 Channeling (also known as Venturi) effect happens when buildings are located in close proximity to one another.
 The effect is perpetuated by a reduction of wind pressure, resulting in wind acceleration through the tight channel created between the buildings.
 This effect can create high winds that can even be unsafe for pedestrians.
 In our model, we can see this effect in action, as narrow passages increase wind velocity.

 Corner acceleration happens when the wind reaches the vertical edge of a tall building.
-This effect is mainly created from sharp building shapes, causing acceleration around the corners.
+This effect is mainly created by sharp building shapes, causing acceleration around the corners.
 These corners of tall buildings are the regions that can create the highest discomfort in a built environment.
 In our example, the winds coming from the South West generate high corner acceleration as we can see below.

 Conclusion: What Can We Do?

 To reduce the impact of these wind effects, some measures can be taken dependent on the development stage of the buildings, i.e., if they are in the development process or pre-exisitng.
 For example, canopies can be installed to counter the downwash effect; they will shield the wind and keep it from entering the building.
 Also, entrances can be positioned away from corners, to avoid the corner acceleration effect.

 Other solutions to mitigate wind effects are to plant trees that can be used to shield specific areas and to diverge the wind, to install urban furniture such as panels and fences, and to promote main streets angled with prevailing winds.